zhadavla/ft_minishell/README.md

 - Single quotes do not expand environmental variables (e.g. echo '$USER' will print $USER).
 - Single and double quotes do not expand wave sign ~ to the user's home directory. (e.g. echo "~/src" will print ~/src).
 - Spaces and tabs WITHOUT QUOTES will be printed as ONE space between elements.
+- the position of >> sign in the string (before, in the middle of the pipes, or in the end).